The Purpose of This Case Study

 I wanted to justify my reasons for a certain page to exist.

-This helped me prioritise and decide on what to build first.
-It also helped me think about the kind of content I wanted to write and share.
+This helped me prioritise and decide on what to create first.
+It also helped me think about the kind of content I wanted to write and publish.

 Questions that helped me dig deeper:

 - Is this a page I want cus it’s ‘cool to have’?
 Or is this necessary to help the reader have a good experience?

 - If I landed on this website, what would I want to see?